-Our dentists in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes and Baringa on the Sunshine Coast and North Lakes offer a full range of Restorative Dentistry.
+Our dentists in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes, Baringa and Sippy Downs on the Sunshine Coast and North Lakes offer a full range of Restorative Dentistry.

 Restorative dentistry involves restoring lost function, restoring lost tooth structure, and restoring health.